-BHEI has a Board approved Critical or Important Assessment Policy which establishes clear guidelines for the assessment of a critical or important function.
+BHEI has a Board-approved Critical or Important Assessment Policy which establishes clear guidelines for the assessment of a critical or important function.
 The Policy is supported by a procedure which outlines in detail the methodology, the criteria, the specific risks, and factors considered as part of the critical or important assessment.
-The assessment of criticality or importance is conducted at a minimum;
+The assessment of criticality or importance is conducted at a minimum:

-- Prior to signing an outsourcing contract or written outsource agreement; - At appropriate intervals thereafter; - Where the Company plans to scale up its use of the service or dependency on the OSP; - If an organisational change at the OSP or a material sub-outsourced service provider takes place; - If requested by the Board or EMC.
+- Prior to signing an outsourcing contract or written outsource agreement; - At appropriate intervals thereafter: - Where the Company plans to scale up its use of the service or dependency on the OSP; - If an organisational change at the OSP or a material sub-outsourced service provider takes place; - If requested by the Board or EMC.

-Critical or important outsourced arrangements are required to be disclosed to the Central Bank of Ireland.
+Critical or important outsourced arrangements are required to be notified to the Central Bank of Ireland.

-The outsourced critical or important functions/activities as at 31st December 2023 are outlined below:
+The outsourced critical or important functions/activities as at 31 December 2024 are outlined below:

-Critical operational functions/activities Jurisdiction in which the service providers are located Intra-group IT provider USA, UK Back-office underwriting and claims administration for BHSI division Poland, India Staffing arrangement and IT provider Ireland, UK Investment Managers Ireland Delegated underwriting authority France, Ireland Delegated claims handling authority Ireland
+Critical or important operational functions/activities Jurisdiction in which the service providers are located Intra-group services and IT provider USA, UK Back-office underwriting and claims administration for BHSI division Poland, India Investment managers Ireland Delegated underwriting authority France, Ireland Delegated claims handling authority Ireland, France, Spain

-In addition to the above there is a number of non-material outsourcing arrangements in place.
+In addition to the above there is a number of non-critical or important outsourcing arrangements in place.